Toogii2019/Responsive_Portfolio/README.md

 # Responsive_Portfolio

-This portfolio page uses pure CSS design - Reference - https://www.youtube.com/watch?v=DZg6UfS5zYg.
+This portfolio page uses pure CSS design

 ## Screenshots of the Deployed Website